 Elastic Modulus: No data available

 Grain/Texture: Has a very fine texture and small pores.
 The grain is usually straight, but can sometimes be interlocked.

-Endgrain: Diffuse-porous; small-medium pores in no specific arrangement; solitary, with radial multiples of 2-4 common; mineral deposits present; growth rings indistinct; rays not visible without lens; parenchyma reticulate, vasicentric.
+Endgrain: Diffuse-porous; medium to large pores in no specific arrangement; solitary, with radial multiples of 2-4 common; mineral deposits present; growth rings indistinct; rays not visible without lens; parenchyma reticulate, vasicentric.

 Rot Resistance: Heartwood is rated as very durable in resistance to fungi decay, though it is reported to be susceptible to insect attack.

 Workability: Tends to be rather difficult to work, due to its high density, blunting effect on cutters, and its occasionally interlocked grain.
 The wood is also prone to checking and splitting during drying, and drying defects are not uncommon.
 The wood is excellent for turned objects.

 Odor: Macassar Ebony has a mild, slightly unpleasant odor when being worked.

 Allergies/Toxicity: Although severe reactions are quite uncommon, Ebony in the Diospyros genus has been reported as a sensitizer, and Macassar Ebony has been specifically reported to cause skin irritation.
 See the articles Wood Allergies and Toxicity and Wood Dust Safety for more information.